tempesta-tech/tempesta-test/README.md

 Requirements can be checked with `check_deps/check_dependencies.sh`.
 It should be ran from `check_deps` directory.

-### Notes on installation on Debian 11 with Pythod 2
+### Notes on installation on Debian 11 with Python 2
 Python 2 is present in Debian 11 but is not enabled by default.
 Also some required packages had gone and should be installed with `pip`.